-- Participate in discussions for planning, implementing, and evaluating program activities, including the identification and selection of additional incountry impact partners. - Assist in the coordination and collaboration among program partners, such as the Office of the U.S. Global AIDS Coordinator and Health Diplomacy (OGAC), other HHS agencies, the USAID, foreign governments, international donors, and other key stakeholders. - Participate, as appropriate, in planning and producing meetings or workgroups conducted during the period of performance. - Maintain an ongoing dialogue with the recipients of this cooperative agreement concerning program plans, policies, and other issues that have major implications for any activities under the cooperative agreement. - Review and provide comments and recommendations for documents, curricula, program plans, budgets, contracts, personnel (including consultants), revisions of work plans, etc., prior to printing, dissemination, or implementation. - Support the engagement of relevant stakeholders and assist in developing and periodically reviewing the recipients' five-year monitoring and evaluation plan (M&E), ensuring compliance with the strategic information guidance established by OGAC. - Provide technical assistance, as mutually agreed upon, and revise annually during validation of the first and subsequent annual work plans.
+- Participate in discussions for planning, implementing, and evaluating program activities, including the identification and selection of additional incountry impact partners. - Assist in the coordination and collaboration among program partners, such as the Office of the U.S. Global AIDS Coordinator and Health Diplomacy (OGAC), other HHS agencies, the USAID, foreign governments, international donors, and other key stakeholders. - Participate, as appropriate, in the planning and production of any meetings or workgroups conducted during the project period. - Maintain an ongoing dialogue with the recipients of this cooperative agreement concerning program plans, policies, and other issues that have major implications for any activities under the cooperative agreement. - Review and provide comments and recommendations for documents, curricula, program plans, budgets, contracts, personnel (including consultants), revisions of work plans, etc., prior to printing, dissemination or implementation. - Support the engagement of relevant stakeholders and assist in the development and periodic review of the recipients' five-year monitoring and evaluation plan (M&E), ensuring compliance with the strategic information guidance established by OGAC. - Provide technical assistance, as mutually agreed upon, and revise annually during validation of the first and subsequent annual work plans.
 This could include expert technical assistance and targeted training activities in specialized areas, such as strategic information, project management, confidential counseling and testing, palliative care, treatment literacy, and adult learning techniques. - Support access to the expertise of HRSA personnel and other relevant resources to the project. - Participate in the dissemination of project findings, best practices, and lessons learned across the initiative.